05 Nov Seasonal Affective Disorder and Chronic Pain

-This disorder causes depression in patients, usually beginning in the fall and continuing throughout winter.
+SAD causes depression in patients, usually beginning in the fall and continuing throughout winter.
 Although less common, some people may experience spring and summer versions of the disorder, too.
-The cold weather seasonal change can bring feelings of loneliness and depression almost daily.
+The cold weather and seasonal change can bring feelings of loneliness and depression almost daily.
 It can be easy to brush these feelings off as the “winter blues,” but that’s not always the case.
 Seasonal Affective Disorder can bring intense symptoms that drain your energy and affect your health.
 As we’ll see, patients with chronic pain may be particularly prone to SAD.

 Seasonal Affective Disorder can have different symptoms for many people and can depend on the time of year it begins.
-Below are a few of the most common symptoms associated with cold weather Seasonal Affective Disorder:
+However, below are a few of the most common symptoms associated with cold weather Seasonal Affective Disorder:

 - Losing interest in activities you once enjoyed